 After serving in the Army, Navy, Airforce or emergency services, transitioning to a civilian career can be an intimidating process.
 Thankfully, there are ways to make the transition easier.
 One such way is the Recognition of Prior Learning (RPL) process.
 Covering Army RPL, Navy RPL, Air Force RPL and Emergency Services RPL.

 When it comes to matching military experience to civilian qualifications, it is vital to recall that qualifications have levels, the same way that ranks do in the military.
-Each new level/rank is demonstrating progression through a set framework, competence in completing tasks proficiently, with each new level/rank developing existing skills and abilities as well as teaching you new ones.
+Each new level/rank is demonstrating progression through a set framework, and competence in completing tasks proficiently, with each new level/rank developing existing skills and abilities as well as teaching you new ones.
 Your responsibility also increases with each new level/rank.

 By drawing this comparison between civilian qualifications and military rank, it makes it easier to see what skills transfer from the military to a formal qualification.